Spiritual Sportsmanship

 Ephesians 1:3 says, “All praise to God… who has blessed us with every spiritual blessing in the heavenly realms because we are united with Christ.”

-Is there another Christian right now that you’re treating like a bitter rival?
-Today, thank God that our “contract” of salvation is shared with all believers — and let that security free you to love and encourage those in Christ around you.
+For Christians, another person’s success doesn’t diminish ours.
+We don’t outshine one another; we’re living from a shared inheritance.
+Thank God today for the “contract” of salvation we share with all believers — and let that security free you to love and encourage those in Christ around you.

 - Ron Reid